kingdavid7/Keras_neural_network/README.md

 You can find here how to test installation:https://github.com/tensorflow/tensorflow/blob/master/README.md#try-your-first-tensorflow-program

-Main Reference:Thanks to Victor as his post guided me straight to Tensorflow & Keras.
+Main Reference:Thanks to Victor and Meng as their posts guided me straight to Tensorflow & Keras.

 Note: This repos is for tutorial purpose.